The notes and their tuning frequencies

 - Once you have found the target note, push the tuning peg back into its place so that it locks and holds the string.

-- If your classical violin has fine tuners at the tailpiece (see image opposite), use them to adjust the pitch.
+- If your classical violin has fine tuners at the tailpiece (see image below), use them to adjust the pitch.
 They allow for greater accuracy when reaching the target note.

 - Repeat these steps string by string.